Ten Years After

 Frequently Asked Questions

-Some of Ten Years After's most popular songs include I'd Love to Change the World - 2004 Remaster, I Don't Know That You Don't Know My Name - 2017 Remaster, Let the Sky Fall - 2004 Remaster.
-These tracks have impressed fans and helped cement their place in the music industry.
+Ten Years After's most streamed songs include I'd Love to Change the World - 2004 Remaster, I Don't Know That You Don't Know My Name - 2017 Remaster, Let the Sky Fall - 2004 Remaster.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.